Andrea has been an online writer for 8+ years. She mostly writes about dating, couples, weddings, travel, interior design, and gardening.

 Other Notes from Myth

 Pluto in myths rarely had children.
-Melinoe is the daughter of Persephone by Zeus disguised as Pluto.
+Melinoe is the daughter of Persephone by Jupiter disguised as Pluto.
 The Eurmenides are the offspring of Persephone and Zeus Chtonios, often identified as Pluto.

-The poet Vergil said Pluto is the father of the furies, but the mother is the goddess Nox and not Persephone.
+The poet Virgil said Pluto is the father of the furies, but the mother is the goddess Nox and not Persephone.

 In The Faerie Queen in the 1590s, Pluto has a daughter named Lucifera.